-The evaluated RICOH IM series are high-quality multi-function print, copy, fax and scanning devices with security features consistent with the Protection Profile they claim conformance with.
+The TOEs are high-quality multi-function print, copy, fax and scanning devices with security features consistent with the Protection Profile they claim conformance with.
 Of particular note, the evaluator found that RICOH is a highly mature organization operating with integrity in regard to Common Criteria: they value the process and the results.